 What is Digital Security?

-Digital security is the set of practices, tools, and habits used to protect people, devices, communications, and information from digital threats such as surveillance, hacking, harassment, censorship, and data misuse.
+Digital security is the practices, tools, and strategies used to protect people, devices, data, communications, and online activities from digital threats such as surveillance, censorship, targeted attacks, data theft, and unauthorized access.

 Digital security is not just a technical issue.
 It is about protecting people, sources, communities, and civil society in environments where adversarial entities weaponize technology to punish, repress, and silence dissent.

-At the same time, learning digital security can feel daunting or intimidating—especially for people who do not come from technical backgrounds.
-The abundance of tools, jargon, and conflicting advice can make it difficult to know where to start or what actually matters.
+Learning digital security can feel daunting or intimidating—especially for people who do not come from technical backgrounds.
+The abundance of tools, jargon, and conflicting advice can make it difficult to know where to start or what actually matters

-Disrupting or stopping actions, organizing efforts, or investigations
+Disrupting or stopping actions, such asorganizing efforts, or having a chilling effect on journalism investigations

-Coordinating punitive measures, such as doxxing, harassment, targeted online abuse, or real-world consequences like legal action, arrests, or job loss
+Coordinating punitive measures, such as targeted attacks, doxxing, harassment, targeted online abuse, or real-world consequences like legal action, arrests, or job loss

 In some cases these pressures are also exerted to a target’s family or friend network.
 Additionally, civil society organizations are also increasingly exposed to financially motivated cybercrime, including attacks designed to coerce payment through extortion or ransom.

-In the real world, these threats can have serious and far-reaching consequences:
+Digital threats can have serious and far-reaching consequences in the real world

 Journalists abandoning or delaying investigations out of fear of violence against themselves or their families